 Each wiki page has its own revision history which is independent of the sequence of check-ins (check-ins).
 Wiki pages can branch and merge just like check-ins, though as of this writing (2008-07-29) there is no mechanism in the user interface to support branching and merging.
 The current implementation of the wiki shows the version of the wiki page that has the most recent time stamp.

 In other words, if two users make unrelated changes to the same wiki page on separate repositories and those repositories are synced, the wiki page will fork.
 The web interface will display whichever edit was checked in last.
 The other edit can be found in the history.
 The file format will support merging the branches back together, but there is no mechanism in the user interface (yet) to perform the merge.

-Files in the source tree that use the ".wiki" suffix can be accessed and displayed using special URLs to the fossil server.
+Files in the source tree that use the ".wiki", ".md", or ".markdown" suffixes can be accessed and displayed using special URLs to the fossil server.
 This allows project documentation to be stored in the source tree and accessed online.
 (Details are described separately.)

 The comments on check-ins and the text in the descriptions of bug reports both use wiki formatting.
 Exactly the same set of formatting rules apply.
 There is never a need to learn one formatting language for documentation and a different markup for bugs or for check-in comments.

 Auxiliary notes attached to check-ins or branches

 Stand-alone wiki pages with special names "branch/BRANCHNAME" or "checkin/HASH" are associated with the corresponding branch or check-in.
 The wiki text appears in an "About" section of timelines and info screens.
 Examples:

 - /timeline?r=graph-test-branch shows the text of the branch/graph-test-branch wiki page at the top of the timeline